enPlace/react-Battleship/README.md

 ## The Computer Player Module
 The computer player is in its own module of functions, which are controlled by the function computerPlayer(), the default exported function.  computerPlayer() takes as its arguments a game function that is created from the code in the gameboard.js module, with which it interacts, and a mode to set the difficulty level.
 Each function that computerPlayer() controller function calls will trigger a move, and the computerPlayer function itself returns the updated game state and the current board.
 This can be used by the front end to update the display.
-The move is set by the functions that computerPlayer() calls, like so:
+The move is the response from firing at the gameboard which lets us know if it was a hit or a miss, as well as the new board state.
+The move is a variable available to the functions in the module, and is set by the functions that computerPlayer() calls, like so:
 ```js
 move = { res: res, board: game.getBoard() }
 ```